gsm1011/hadoop.admin/manuscript/chapter8.md

 Open URL: <https://console.aws.amazon.com/elasticmapreduce>.

-Click the ’*Create New Job Flow*’ button as shown in Figure [fig:aws.elasticmapred.createflow].
+Click the '*Create New Job Flow*' button as shown in Figure [fig:aws.elasticmapred.createflow].

 ![Create New Elastic MapReduce Job Flow<span data-label="fig:aws.elasticmapred.createflow"></span>](images/5163os_08_23.png)

-Next, enter the ’Job Flow Name’, select the ’Hadoop Version’ and select the job flow type as shown in Figure [fig:aws.elasticmapred.config].
+Next, enter the 'Job Flow Name', select the 'Hadoop Version' and select the job flow type as shown in Figure [fig:aws.elasticmapred.config].

 ![Configure Elastic MapReduce Job Flow<span data-label="fig:aws.elasticmapred.config"></span>](images/5163os_08_24.png)

-To test a simple job flow, you can choose ’Run a sample application’ instead.
+To test a simple job flow, you can choose 'Run a sample application' instead.

-Click ’Continue’ button at the bottom, the next window asks for the location of the jar file and the parameters for running the Hadoop MapReduce job as shown in Figure [fig:aws.elasticmapred.specify.param].
+Click 'Continue' button at the bottom, the next window asks for the location of the jar file and the parameters for running the Hadoop MapReduce job as shown in Figure [fig:aws.elasticmapred.specify.param].